chetrambassit121/fearless_restful_api/README.md

 Developed by FEARLESS:<br>
-&nbsp&nbsp&nbsp&nbspRESTful API in which a client can do various CRUD operations on an Item Object
+- RESTful API in which a client can do various CRUD operations on an Item Object

 Languages and Frameworks Used:
 - Python,
 - Django WEB Framework,
 - Django REST Framework

+INSTALLTION / INITIAL SET UP GUIDLINES